PeterShinners/comp/docs/early/language_spec.md

 ### Failure Handling Pipeline (`!>`)

-When an incoming structure represents a failure, all other pipeline operators are skipped, and the failure value is propogated past them.
-Using this error invokation allows getting the error condition.
-This statement can provide a fallback value for error recovery, generate a new failure that is with better explenations, or pass through the incoming failure structure to continue propogating the failure.
+When an incoming structure represents a failure, all other pipeline operators are skipped, and the failure value is propagated past them.
+Using this error invocation allows getting the error condition.
+This statement can provide a fallback value for error recovery, generate a new failure that is with better explanations, or pass through the incoming failure structure to continue propagating the failure.

 ```comp
 risky_operation -> process_data